 Numerous methods for parallelization of discrete event simulation (PDES) have been proposed.
-Here we will only review a selection and refer to the comprehensive surveys in [5, 12, 15].
+Here we will only review a selection and refer to the comprehensive surveys in [5, 12, 16].

-Approaches to parallelization in PDES are coarsely classified into conservative [25] and optimistic [16,23].
-Optimistic approaches [16,23] have the potential to achieve a higher degree of parallelism, but performance may be reduced by excessive rollbacks.
+Approaches to parallelization in PDES are coarsely classified into conservative [26] and optimistic [17,24].
+Optimistic approaches [17,24] have the potential to achieve a higher degree of parallelism, but performance may be reduced by excessive rollbacks.
 To limit the frequency of rollbacks, various optimism control techniques have been developed.

-Several techniques let LPs regulate their event processing rate in response to various statistics, such as the frequency of rollbacks [27], or the expected timestamps of future incoming events as estimated from statistics of past incoming events [11].
-Another idea is to employ moving constant size time windows, often computed using model-specific knowledge, that bound how far each LP can advance its local time (e.g., [21, 28, 30]).
+While we only consider shared memory, we find it instructive to look at methods designed for distributed systems as well.
+Several techniques let LPs regulate their event processing rate in response to various statistics, such as the frequency of rollbacks [28], or the expected timestamps of future incoming events as estimated from statistics of past incoming events [11].
+Another idea is to employ moving constant size time windows, often computed using modelspecific knowledge, that bound how far each LP can advance its local time (e.g., [22, 29, 31]).
 We employ a similar concept in our optimism control.
-However, whereas the mentioned approaches use static information about minimum sizes of time windows, based on, e.g., known delays in communication channels, our time windows change dynamically and are based on dynamic and continuously updated information from neighboring LPs, enabling more accurate optimism control, even in situations where there are no minimum static time windows
+However, whereas the mentioned approaches use static information about minimum sizes of time windows, based on, e.g., known delays in communication channels, our time windows change dynamically and are based on dynamic and continuously updated information from neighboring LPs, enabling more accurate optimism control, even in situations where there are no minimum static time windows.

-A further development of these approaches is the class of "near-perfect" state information (NPSI) protocols, including the elastic time algorithm [29].
+A further development of these approaches is the class of "near-perfect" state information (NPSI) protocols, including the elastic time algorithm [30].
 Here, the time window is based on GVT and information about future messages to neighboring LPs, which is computed and communicated over a special high-speed network.
 Our optimism control can be seen as a refinement of this approach, where accurate information on future inter-LP messages is disseminated and used by neighboring LPs.
 We also realize this idea on a modern multicore without using a dedicated high-speed network.

-PDES on multicores have gained increased attention lately.
-As an example, load balancing can be improved on multicores by allowing subdomains to be globally accessible by all cores (e.g., [4,26]).
+PDES on multicores has gained increased attention lately.
+As an example, load balancing can be improved on multicores by allowing subdomains to be globally accessible by all cores (e.g., [4,27]).
 This adds cost for synchronizing data accesses across cores.
-Marziale et al. [24] tries to remedy the cost of inter-core accesses by grouping domains of a certain granularity to one single LP.
-Lin et al. [20] employed a technique called Multi-Level Queuing, in order to minimize the communication latency among threads in a multicore RDME simulator.
-Wang et al. [33] present a NUMA-optimized version of the general optimistic simulator ROSS [3].
+Marziale et al. [25] tries to remedy the cost of inter-core accesses by grouping domains of a certain granularity to one single LP.
+Lin et al. [21] employed a technique called Multi-Level Queuing, in order to minimize the communication latency among threads in a multicore RDME simulator.
+Wang et al. [34] present a NUMA-optimized version of the general optimistic simulator ROSS [3].
 We believe that our simulator would also gain from additional memory optimizations, however such an improvement is orthogonal to what we present here.

-Parallel simulation of RDME models using the Next Subvolume Method was previously addressed by [7, 17, 20, 32].
-The simulators are implemented in MPI, where each LP simulates a subvolume [20, 32] or a subdomain [7,17].
+Parallel simulation of RDME models using the Next Subvolume Method was previously addressed by [7, 18, 21, 33].
+The simulators are implemented in MPI, where each LP simulates a subvolume [21, 33] or a subdomain [7, 18].
 Dematté and Mazza [7] first proposed that optimistic PDES is favorable for solution of RDME models.
-Control of optimism was realized by a static time window [17] or Breathing Time Warp [32].
-In Section 5.7, we compare our implementation to measurements reported by Wang et al. [32] and Lin et al. [20].
+Control of optimism was realized by a static time window [18] or Breathing Time Warp [33].
+In Section 5.7, we compare our implementation to measurements reported by Wang et al. [33] and Lin et al. [21].